honestly-nuts/SCore-Utils/README.md

 <img src=https://github.com/honestly-nuts/Scuffed-Utils/blob/development/resources/scuffed_utils_light_very_logo.svg width=256 height=256>

-This is the official repo for the infomous Scuffed-Utils project (I regret this name).
+This is the official repo for the infamous Scuffed-Utils project (I regret this name).

 The goal of this project is to remake the original gnu coreutils in python.
 Why you may ask?
 Honestly, I don't know.
 One day I just got this Idea that, "Why not make scuffed versions of the already great gnu coreutils programs (I still don't know what it is actually